sxyu/watplot/README.md

 *Dependencies:*

 - OpenCV 3.3+
+    - `sudo apt-get install libopencv-dev` on Ubuntu
 - HDF5 from [https://www.hdfgroup.org/downloads/](https://www.hdfgroup.org/downloads/)
+    - `sudo apt-get install libhdf5-dev` on Ubuntu
 - Eigen 3 (included in repo)

 *Build:* Use cmake on all platforms: `mkdir build && cd build && cmake ..`

 Then use `make -j4` to build.
 On Windows, you may double-click the sln file generated to open Visual Studio to build.

-You may need to specify the installation directory for OpenCV, OpenCV_dir.
+You might also need to specify the installation directory for OpenCV, OpenCV_dir.

 ## Usage